Having a zero waste business mindset is becomingly increasingly crucial.

 Zero Waste As Long Term Strategy to Controlling Business Costs

-With the cost of waste removal continuing to rise (one study predicts waste disposal services to increase at an “annualized rate of 2%” ), and with the China import ban continuing to rattle the US recycling market, moving towards becoming a zero waste business is increasingly becoming the only long term strategy for controlling costs.
+With the cost of waste removal continuing to rise (one study predicts waste disposal services to increase at an “annualized rate of 2%” ), and with the China import ban continuing to rattle the U.S. recycling market, moving towards becoming a zero waste business has become a key long term strategy for controlling costs.

 Zero Waste Business Misconceptions

 Going zero waste does NOT mean that you have to stop generating waste immediately.

 Being a zero waste business also does NOT mean that your company cannot generate more waste than you can fit into a glass mason jar.
 We’ve all seen those zero waste lifestyle photos.